kensanata/spellcasters/Iauniel.md

 finest silk from it.
 A square up to 50×50ft of cloth can be created: nets, sails, curtains, you name it.

-**Spider climb** (1) allows anybody you touch into a half spider centaur for 10min.
-With your legs, you can climb along any solid surface or rope.
+**Spider climb** (1) turns yourself or somebody you touch into a half spider centaur for 10min.
+With your spider legs, you can climb along any solid surface or rope.
 With your spider silk gland, you can secure yourself against falls when jumping.

 **Glamour** (2) is an illusion improving your looks in all respects, for a day: you look young and beautiful, your scars are gone, you